pnnl/RL-Energy/README.md

 Three examples, hydrodealkylation of toluene (HDA), methanol synthesis systems and reduced order model (ROM) of solid oxide fuel cell multi-physics (SOFC-MP) model are provided to get started with the RL model.
 See Installation section and readme file in each example folder for more details.

-The technical details are introduced in the jouranl article Energy Adv., 2023, 2, 1735-1751 (https://pubs.rsc.org/en/content/articlehtml/2023/ya/d3ya00310h)
+The technical details are introduced in the journal article Energy Adv., 2023, 2, 1735-1751 (https://pubs.rsc.org/en/content/articlehtml/2023/ya/d3ya00310h)
 ## Installation

 The following libraries are needed.